libsdl-org/SDL/docs/README-raspberrypi.md

 This is usually not a problem if you run from the physical terminal (as opposed to running from a pseudo terminal, such as via SSH).
-If running from a PTS, a quick workaround is to run your app as root or add yourself to the tty group, then re login to the system.
+If running from a PTS, a quick workaround is to run your app as root or add yourself to the tty group, then re-login to the system.

     sudo usermod -aG tty `whoami`

 The keyboard layout used by SDL is the same as the one the kernel uses.
 To configure the layout on Raspbian: